-However, there are a handful of special circumstances and life events that could qualify you for a special enrollment period which begins 60 days before the trigger event lasts 60 days after the trigger event date.
-The most common “qualifying events” or “trigger events” include:
+There are a handful of special circumstances and life events that could qualify you for a Special Enrollment Period, also known as “SEP.”
+These life changes can trigger a Special Enrollment Period that begins 60 days before the qualifying life event and lasts 60 days after the qualifying life event.
+The most common “life events” are listed below.

 - You or a dependent lose job-based coverage

-- You get married, have a baby, or adopt
+- You get married, have a baby, adopted a child, or placed a child for foster care

 - You gain US citizenship